Degrassi Takes Manhattan

-Degrassi Takes Manhattan is a 2010 Canadian television film based on the teen drama television series Degrassi, which was known as Degrassi: The Next Generation prior to this film.
-The film premiered in Canada on MuchMusic on 16 July 2010 and in the United States on TeenNick on 19 July 2010.
-It was directed by veteran Degrassi actor-director, Stefan Brogren.
-Degrassi Takes Manhattan is the second feature-length movie of the Next Generation cast, and the third feature-length film in the Degrassi franchise, the first being 1992's School's Out.
-For syndication purposes, the film will also be shown as a four-part episode titled "The Rest of My Life".
+Degrassi Takes Manhattan, titled "The Rest of My Life" in syndication, is a 2010 Canadian television film based on the teen drama television series Degrassi: The Next Generation, the fourth entry of the Degrassi television franchise, which by release was renamed simply Degrassi.
+Directed by Stefan Brogren, it premiered in Canada on MuchMusic on 16 July 2010 and in the United States on TeenNick on 19 July 2010.

+It is the second feature-length movie of the Next Generation cast, and the third feature-length film in the franchise overall, following School's Out (1992) and Degrassi Goes Hollywood (2009).
+In syndication, it was shown in four parts.

 This movie brought TeenNick its highest ratings ever, the most watched telecast on the network, and the most watched telecast by teens on the evening of 19 July.
 An extended version of the film was released as a bonus on the show's season 9 DVD on 20 July 2010.
 The special acted as somewhat of a de facto series finale for The Next Generation.